kinoud/LR1-Parsing-Table/README.md

 Generate LR1 parsing table from productions and parse a token sequence with it.

-This was made for my compiler course and it is still being developed.
+This was made for my compiler course ~~and it is still being developed~~.

 Customize the grammer in 'setupGrammer' function in 'LR1.js' where you can modify T, V, S, P which stand for terminals, non-terminals, start-symbol and productions.